Breaking the Silence: Trauma and Shame on the Mission Field

 The hard things we experience on the mission field aren't meant to destroy us, they're meant to deepen our understanding of grace.
 When we've walked through darkness, we can offer hope to others in dark places.
 When we've experienced God's faithfulness in our brokenness, we can speak comfort that comes from authentic experience, not empty platitudes.
 Our wounds become testimonies through which others can see Christ's redemptive power.

 But this transformation doesn't happen automatically.
-It requires intentional processing, skilled guidance, and safe community where trauma can be acknowledged, grieved, and ultimately redeemed.
-When missionaries receive proper debriefing, they learn to articulate their experiences in ways that invite supporters into their journey rather than leaving them confused or distant.
-The goal isn't to make supporters understand every complexity, but to give missionaries the tools to share their hearts authentically and redemptively.
+It requires intentional processing, skilled guidance, and safe community where experiences can be acknowledged, grieved, and ultimately redeemed.
+When missionaries receive proper debriefing, they gain language and clarity to process their experiences in healthy, redemptive ways.

 When Shame Fills the Silence